 Terrain

-Terrain refers to the landscape or outdoor environment of a Roblox experience.
+Terrain refers to the landscape or outdoor environment of a Roblox game.
 Features such as mountains, valleys, hills, bodies of water, and vegetation all make up terrain.
 To quickly generate terrain, Studio provides a Terrain Editor that allows you to quickly create various types of environments, such as mountains, grass-colored hills, deserts and more.

-For more information, see Terrain.
+For more information, see Environmental terrain.

 Lighting

-Lighting refers to the illumination and visual effect applied to the environment and objects in your experience.
+Lighting refers to the illumination and visual effect applied to the environment and objects in your game.
 It plays a crucial role in setting the mood, atmosphere, and general visual quality of your creations.

 Lighting can be categorized into the following:

-• Global lighting - Refers to the luminescence from either the sun or moon in an outdoor environment.
+- Global lighting — Refers to the luminescence from either the sun or moon in an outdoor environment.
 You can set the properties of your global lighting by adjusting the Lighting service.
-For additional hands-on instructions on adjusting global lighting, see the Customize Global Lighting lesson of our Core Curriculum.
+For additional hands-on instructions on adjusting global lighting, see the Customize global lighting lesson of our Core Curriculum.